Drafting License Agreements: Everything You Need to Know

 Software licensing agreements serve two important purposes.
 First, they can protect your company from litigation.
 Secondly, they outline approved uses of your software.
 Licensing agreements for software can be very complicated, so it's best to hire a lawyer to help you draft your agreement.

 When writing your software licensing agreement, you should make sure to properly format the contract.
 Use a font that is easy to read and stick with this font throughout the agreement.
 You also need to add a title to the agreement.
 Sticking with a simple title such as “Software License Agreement” is the best idea.
 If you are using your licensing agreement for a piece of mass market software, you should add an agreement provision to your contract.

 A mass market agreement can be beneficial because end users can consent to their agreement when installing your program instead of you needing to obtain a signature from every user.

 If you need help with drafting licensing agreements, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.